dglai/dgl-0.5-benchmark/README.md

 | ogbn-arxiv | GAT | 0.0798 | 69.53 ± 0.19 | 0.181 | 69.27 ± 0.10 |
 | ogbn-product | SAGE | 0.3436 | 75.95 ± 0.19 | OOM | OOM |

+* Run the scripts under `end-to-end/full-graph/node-classification` with default configs to get the above results.
+* Run with the `--eval` option to get model accuracy.

 ## Graph classification results

 On `ENZYMES`